 The introduction of antibiotics has greatly reduced morbidity and mortality worldwide.
-However, overuse of these medications has caused bacteria to develop resistance to antibiotics, making infections more expensive and harder to treat.
+However, overuse of these medications has caused bacteria to develop resistance to antibiotics making infections harder and more expensive to treat.
 Some bacteria have developed pan-resistance, or resistance to all antibiotics.
 In addition, some antibiotic-resistant bacteria are able to share the genetic material that gives them the ability to resist antibiotics with other bacteria that have not developed the ability on their own.
-According to the Antibiotic Resistance Threats in the United States: 2019 report by the Centers for Disease Control and Prevention (CDC), more than 2.8 million antibiotic-resistant infections occur each year in the United States and more than 35,000 people die as a direct result of these infections.
-Antibiotic resistance is an urgent public health concern.
+According to the "Antibiotic Resistance Threats in the United States: 2019" report by the Centers for Disease Control and Prevention (CDC), more than 2.8 million antibiotic-resistant infections occur each year in the United States and more than 35,000 people die as a direct result of these infections.1 Antibiotic resistance is an urgent public health concern.

-The reporting period for the Missouri specific data included in this report is from Oct.
-1, 2021 - Sept.
-30, 2022.
+The reporting period for the Missouri specific data included in this report is from Quarter four of 2022 through Quarter three of 2023 (October 1, 2022 - September 30, 2023).